conan-io/conan-io.github.io/_posts/2020-10-12-New-conan-release-1-30.markdown

 components, and adds a new way to use custom generators.
 Also, macOS 11 (aka "Big Sur") has now been added to Conan's default settings.

-## improved libcxx detection for GCC
+## Improved libcxx detection for GCC

 When Conan is installed, it autodetects a number of settings based on the environment.
 Among those settings are `compiler` and `compiler.version`.
 When the `compiler` is `gcc`, it also detects `compiler.libcxx` which has had some challenging corner cases for a while.
 This release adds robustness to the `libcxx` detection which hopefully will result in better defaults for those corner cases when Conan is installed.

 **Note:** If we enabled this behavior by default, it could be considered a breaking change, so we had to leave it off by default and users must set the